 - Create a new worksheet with input data.

 - Highlight the selected data.

-- Select Worksheet: Stack Columns from the Origin menu to open the wstackcol dialog box.
+- Select Restructure: Stack Columns from the Origin menu to open the wstackcol dialog box.

 In fact, the wstackcol X-Function is called to start this function.